torbenf86/T1-P2-Traffic-Sign-Classifier/write_up.md

 The code for calculating the accuracy of the model is located in the ninth cell of the Ipython notebook.

 My final model results were:

 * training set accuracy of 99%
 * validation set accuracy of up to 97%
 * test set accuracy of 94%

-If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 I chose LeNet as a base architecture since it was introduced in the course, and seemed to be a good starting point.

 * What were some problems with the initial architecture?

 The validation accuracy was stuck at about 90%, while the training accuracy was at 100%.
 This seemed to indicate an overfitting of the network.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

-I added two dropout layers after in the fully connected layers.
+I added two dropout layers after in the fully connected layers and added a normalization to prevent overfitting.
 Additionally, I changed the input channels of the first two convolutional layers from (6,16) to (16,32).
 This led to also to larger input of 800 at the first fully connected layer.
 Therefore I added another fully connected layer.
 This seemed to improve the network since I obtained at validation accuracy of 97% and test accuracy of 94%.

 * Which parameters were tuned?
 How were they adjusted and why?

 I tuned the learning rate, and the initialization of the weights because they have a big influence how the algorithm achieves the minimum of the loss.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?